-- 2.1 This policy and its supporting procedure provides a clear and transparent framework to deal with concerns, problems or complaints raised by employees in the course of their employment in relation to: - matters affecting themselves as individuals; or - matters affecting their personal dealings or relationships with other employees. - 2.2 The procedure applies to all employees employed by Newman University under a contract of employment.
-This procedure does not apply to senior post-holders appointed by the University Council.
-Other agents on the Newman University site will be subject to the Complaints Procedure. - 2.3 Exclusions - The procedure cannot be used to challenge formal outcomes in other procedures which have an appeal process, namely: - Disciplinary Policy and Procedure - Capability Procedure - Managing ill-health and sickness absence Policy and Procedure - Redundancy Procedure - Probation Procedure - Whistleblowing Procedure - 2.4 Where attempts to resolve the work-related issues informally do not work, it may be appropriate for an individual to raise a formal grievance under this procedure.
+- 2.1 This policy and its supporting procedure provides a clear and transparent framework to deal with concerns, problems or complaints raised by employees in the course of their employment in relation to: - matters affecting themselves as individuals; or - matters affecting their personal dealings or relationships with others in relation to their employment. - 2.2 The procedure applies to everyone employed by Birmingham Newman University under a contract of employment.
+Other agents on the University site will be subject to the Complaints Procedure. - 2.3 Exclusions - The procedure cannot be used to challenge formal outcomes in other procedures which have an appeal process, namely: - Disciplinary Policy and Procedure - Capability Procedure - Managing Sickness Absence Policy and Procedure - Redundancy Procedure - Probation Procedure - Whistleblowing Procedure - 2.4 Where attempts to resolve the work-related issues informally do not work, it may be appropriate for an individual to raise a formal grievance under this procedure.
 If the complaint relates to discrimination, harassment or victimisation, the matter should be dealt with in conjunction with the Dignity at Work Policy.
-Complaints under the Dignity at work policy that amount to an allegation of misconduct on the part of another employee may be investigated and dealt with under the Disciplinary Procedure.
+Complaints under the Dignity at work policy that amount to an allegation of misconduct on the part of another employee may be investigated and dealt with under the Disciplinary Procedure. - 2.5 Issues that are the subject of collective negotiation or consultation with the University's recognised trade unions or employer association will not be considered under the Grievance Procedure.
+In these exceptional cases, employees should raise their complaint with their manager and the Human Resources department who will advise on the most appropriate course of action.

-- 2.5 Issues that are the subject of collective negotiation or consultation with the University's recognised trade unions or employer association will not be considered under the Grievance Procedure. - 2.6 Complaints about any disciplinary action taken against the individual should be dealt with as an appeal under the disciplinary procedure. - 2.7 Grievances raised while an employee is subject to disciplinary proceedings will usually be heard only when the disciplinary process has been completed.
-Insofar as a grievance has any bearing on the disciplinary proceedings, it can be raised as a relevant issue in the course of those proceedings. - 2.8 The procedure does not apply to the settlement of collective grievances which should appropriately be addressed through the University's Dispute Resolution Procedure.
+- 2.6 Complaints about any disciplinary action taken against the individual should be dealt with as an appeal under the disciplinary procedure. - 2.7 Grievances raised while an employee is subject to disciplinary proceedings will usually be heard only when the disciplinary process has been completed.
+Insofar as a grievance has any bearing on the disciplinary proceedings, it can be raised as a relevant issue in the course of those proceedings. - 2.8 The procedure does not apply to the settlement of collective grievances.
+In these exceptional cases, employees should raise their grievance with their manager and Human Resources who will advise on the most appropriate course of action. - 2.9 The University reserves the right, in very exceptional circumstances, where the individual is reluctant to pursue an informal or formal complaint through the Grievance procedure, but the allegation(s) made is deemed very serious in nature, to instigate informal and/or formal management proceedings to address the grievance matter.